 When we went to Mauritius the one place everyone told us to go was Casela World of Adventures so we booked tickets to visit a few days after we arrived on the island.
+It promised to be one of the best days out for a family holiday in Mauritius.

 Within the standard ticket price you have access to the whole of the Casela Wildlife Park which has everything from big aviaries full of birds to a monkey kingdom, giraffes, llamas and all the animals you’d expect to see on a typical safari.